 Our English degrees offer students many opportunities: you may find yourself discussing literature from the old English Beowulf to Louise Erdrich's most recent novel, analyzing film to understand how a director unfolds a narrative or dialogues with the audience, diagramming sentences on the sidewalk outside Kyser Hall, exploring archives in the Watson Library, publishing your poetry or stories in our award-winning student literary journal Argus, or even interviewing storytellers.
 Beyond providing critical thinking and close reading skills, our major prepares students for a variety of post-college possibilities including graduate school, professional school and careers in diverse fields like medicine, writing, publishing, law, government, business, education, and film.

-Our minor in Foreign Languages exposes students to the study and teaching of the different languages, literatures, and cultures of Spanish- and French -speaking countries.
-The richness of their cultures is amply represented in the extensive range of courses in language, linguistics, and literature that we offer.
-A minor in a foreign language is attractive to prospective employers since it is indicative of the ability to perform your job duties bilingually.
-People prepared in foreign languages will have the skills appropriate for a career in education, law, medicine, translation, or interpretation.
+Our minor in Foreign Languages exposes students to the study and teaching of the different languages, literatures, and cultures of Spanish- and French-speaking countries.
+The richness of their cultures is amply represented in the extensive range of courses offered in language, linguistics, and literature.
+A minor in a foreign language is attractive to prospective employers because you can perform your job duties bilingually.
+Students prepared in foreign languages will have the skills appropriate for a career in education, law, medicine, translation, or interpretation.